AlexandreBrown/lx-computer-vision/README.md

 ```

-In another terminal, you can launch the `noVNC` viewer for this exercise which can be useful to send commands to the robot and view the odometry that you calculating in the RViZ window.
+In another terminal, you can launch the `noVNC` viewer for this exercise:

 ```
 dts code vnc -R [ROBOT_NAME]